 Turku PET Centre provides vartiety of research services for pharma.

-The clinical projects are done in partnership with Clinical Reserach Services Turku (CRST) which is an CRO owned by University of Turku.
+The clinical projects are done in partnership with Clinical Reserach Services Turku (CRST) which is a local CRO.
 See more information about CRST at www.crst.fi

 Examples of recent Phase I-III clinical studies at Turku PET Centre: